-Hadacheck (plaintiff) owned a tract of land which included a very valuable bed of clay.
-He purchased the land when it was well outside the city limits and because he knew the value of the clay.
-He built up extensive machinery and infrastructure on the land for purposes of making fine quality bricks using the clay on the land.
+Joseph Hadacheck (plaintiff) owned a tract of land that included a very valuable bed of clay.
+He purchased the land because of the clay, and he built up extensive machinery and infrastructure on the land for purposes of making fine quality bricks using the clay on the land.
 So valuable was the clay that the land was worth as much as $800,000 when used for commercial purposes, but less than $60,000 for residential purposes.
-At some point, the City of Los Angeles enlarged its borders to encompass Hadacheck’s property, and Los Angeles enacted an ordinance prohibiting the manufacture or burning of brick within the city limits.
-Hadacheck was cited for a misdemeanor for violating this ordinance.
-Hadacheck filed suit against Sebastian (defendant), the Chief of Police of the City of Los Angeles, challenging the validity of the ordinance under which he was charged.
-The trial court upheld the ordinance, and the California Supreme Court affirmed.
-Hadacheck petitioned for a writ of habeas corpus before the United States Supreme Court.
+At some point, the City of Los Angeles annexed Hadacheck’s property.
+The city then enacted an ordinance prohibiting the operation of brickmaking facilities within a specified district in the city, including on Hadacheck's land.
+Hadacheck was convicted of a misdemeanor for violating the ordinance and committed to the custody of Charles Sebastian (defendant), the Los Angeles Chief of Police.
+Hadacheck filed a writ of habeas corpus with the California Supreme Court, challenging the validity of the ordinance under which he was charged.
+The court discharged the writ and remanded Hadacheck to custody.
+The United States Supreme Court granted a writ of error to review.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 545,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.